 10. Hike the Summit of Mount Vesuvius

 From the Catacombs of Naples to the flooded limestone caves radiating with shades of blue on the Amalfi Coast, there are plenty of options to escape the sun during your visit.
-The Amalfi Coast’s celebrity cave is without a doubt the Blue Grotto of Capri (Grotta Azzurra) but you’ll find plenty of less crowded spots elsewhere.
+The Amalfi Coast’s celebrity cave is undoubtedly the Blue Grotto of Capri (Grotta Azzurra), but you’ll find plenty of less crowded spots elsewhere.

-Despite a dubious reputation, Italy’s third largest city is a great starting point for your vacation on the Amalfi Coast.
+Despite a dubious reputation, Italy’s third-largest city is a great starting point for your vacation on the Amalfi Coast.
 Put on your walking shoes and check out its historic center, a maze of narrow alleys, magnificent religious monuments, and traditional pizza parlors galore.
-Step out of the old city for some shopping, as you head down to the marina to catch a glimpse a Mount Vesuvius.
-Naples might not be the cleanest city around and it does have its fair share of problems, but what city doesn’t?
-The locals are simple and friendly, and if you’re into history, spending a day in Naples is totally worth it.
+Step out of the old city for some shopping as you head down to the marina to catch a glimpse of Mount Vesuvius.
+Naples might not be the cleanest city around, and it does have its fair share of problems, but what city doesn’t?
+The locals are simple and friendly, and spending a day in Naples is worth it if you’re into history.

 5. Village Hopping in the Sorrentine Peninsula

-If romance is your goal or if blue is your favorite color, spending a night in Capri will one of the highlights of your vacation on the Amalfi Coast.
-The island’s status of extreme glamour far outweighs its geographical size, thanks to its incredible natural beauty but mostly to the world’s celebrities and elite who have put Capri on the tourist map since the turn of the last century.
-Such fame comes with a hefty price tag, not only on the “Capri premium”, added to just about any product or service, but mainly with regards to the overcrowdedness of the island during the tourist season.
-To fully enjoy Capri, spend the night in Capri Town or Anacapri, and experience Capri the way it is meant to be.
+If romance is your goal or if blue is your favorite color, spending a night in Capri will be one of the highlights of your vacation on the Amalfi Coast.
+The island’s status of extreme glamour far outweighs its geographical size, thanks to its incredible natural beauty but mainly to the world’s celebrities and the elite who have put Capri on the tourist map since the turn of the last century.
+Such fame comes with a hefty price tag, not only on the “Capri premium”, added to just about any product or service but mainly with regards to the overcrowdedness of the island during the tourist season.
+To fully enjoy Capri, spend the night in Capri Town or Anacapri and experience Capri the way it is meant to be.

 3. Not Counting Calories

-A major part of any visit to Italy is the food and the Amalfi Coast is no different.
+A significant part of any visit to Italy is the food, and the Amalfi Coast is no different.
 So shelf the calorie counting and put those walking shoes on because the food is simply amazing in this part of “the boot”.
-Typical Amalfi Coast dishes include Napolitana pizzas in Naples, Caprese salad loaded with buffalo mozzarella and Capri tomatoes, fresh seafood and pretty much anything with lemon – especially if it includes alcohol such as the finest limoncello in the world.
+Typical Amalfi Coast dishes include Napolitana pizzas in Naples, Caprese salad loaded with buffalo mozzarella and Capri tomatoes, fresh seafood, and pretty much anything with lemon – mainly if it includes alcohol, such as the finest limoncello in the world.

-Ravello is arguably the most scenic village on the Amalfi Coast, a place where the architecture, the vibe and the stunning views all come together.
+Ravello is arguably the most scenic village on the Amalfi Coast, a place where the architecture, the vibe, and the stunning views all come together.
 Commanding prime real estate overlooking the coast, Ravello has long been a preferred destination for visitors to the Amalfi Coast, so spending a night or starting your day here are worthwhile tips.
-The highlight of Ravello is without a doubt the gardens of Villa Rufolo which offers some of the Amalfi Coast’s most scenic images.
+The highlight of Ravello is, without a doubt, the gardens of Villa Rufolo, which offer some of the Amalfi Coast’s most scenic images.